1. WHAT IS THE GUIDE ABOUT?

 I know that it sounds like a jab at Magic, and it really isn't.
 I'm just saying, if the monetary prizes are what fires up your engine, why not go all in on it?
 Sometimes putting things in perspective alters the way you see them.

-Prize Kits for Star Wars Destiny tournaments are more moderate and have previously looked like this:
+Prize Kits for Star Wars Destiny tournaments are more moderate and have previously consisted of :

 Usually prizes includes Alternative Art Cards (regular cardboard for participation and Acrylic spotgloss for top spots), Acrylic Tokens for the game, Play Mats for the top players and a Trophy.
 Most of it can be kept to spice up your games and make your decks look flashy or be sold on the second hand market.
 Prices on the second hand market for collectible items are "ok" and in some instances have been enough to fund a trip for a player who wanted nothing but the experience and glory, and couldn't care less about the various prizes.

-GALACTIC QUALIFIERS use a different system of prizes unique to the "Organized Play 'Open' Circuit".
-I recently wrote an article about that!
+GALACTIC QUALIFIERS, a tournament format now discontinued by Fantasy Flight Games Organized Play, used a different system of prizes unique to the "Organized Play 'Open' Circuit".
+I wrote an article about that ... you might still find those acetate cards for sale - that's where they came from.

 If you are buying prizes, i.e. cards/tokens/play mats, on the second hand market just be aware of what kit you are buying from.
 A play mat from a Store Championship should not be evaluated as highly as a play mat from a Regional Championship, which in turn should be less worth than a Nationals play mat.
 There will be hundreds of Store Championship play mats while play mats from Nationals will be much more scarce.
 Generally speaking, buying alternative art cards, etc. is much cheaper after a couple of months, whereas straight after a tournament it's incredibly overpriced.